MicrosoftDocs/azure-docs/includes/active-directory-app-provisioning-sql.md

 ## Determine how the Azure AD SQL Connector will interact with your database

-In addition to a table of users, a more complex application database could have additional auxiliary tables, or could require Azure AD to call a stored procedure to interact with the database.
+If you have an already existing database for your application, then you will need to determine how Azure AD should interact with that database: through SQL statements that query and update rows in a table directly, or via stored procedures.
+This is because a more complex application might have in its database additional auxiliary tables, require paging for tables with thousands of users, or could require Azure AD to call a stored procedure that performs additional data processing, such as encryption, hashing or validity checks.

-When you create the configuration for an application's database, you will configure either or two or three run profiles.
+When you create the configuration for the connector to interact with an application's database, you will configure this approach via a run profile.
 Each run profile specifies how the connector should generate SQL statements.
-The choice of run profiles, and the strategy within a run profile, depends on what your database supports.
+The choice of run profiles, and the strategy within a run profile, depends on what your database engine supports and the application requires.

 - After configuration, when the provisioning service starts, it will automatically perform the interactions configured in the **Full Import** run profile.
 In this run profile, the connector will read in all the records for users from the application's database, typically using a **SELECT** statement.
 This run profile is necessary so that later, if Azure AD needs to make a change for a user, Azure AD will know to update an existing record for that user in the database, rather than create a new record for that user.